Challenger and mobile banks

 What’s coming in the future?

-For lost or stolen phones, there will be an online portal for emergency payments and transfers.
+For lost or stolen phones, Monzo has told Which? it's planning to create an online portal for emergency payments and transfers.

 Starling Bank review